Local cohomology for Gorenstein homologically smooth DG algebras: some basics on dg modules and dg algebras

 \section{some basics on dg modules and dg algebras}

-In this section, we give some lemmas and proposition on DG modules, which will be used in the later sections. \begin{lem} Let $I$ be a semi-injective DG $\mathcal{A}^e$-module.
+In this section, we give some lemmas on DG modules and DG algebras, which will be used in the later sections. \begin{lem} Let $I$ be a semi-injective DG $\mathcal{A}^e$-module.
 Then $I$ is semi-injective both as a DG $\mathcal{A}$-module and as a DG $\mathcal{A}^{op}$-module. \end{lem}

 \begin{proof} Since $\Hom_{\mathcal{A}}(-,I)\cong \Hom_{\mathcal{A}}(-,\Hom_{\mathcal{A}^e}(\mathcal{A}^e,I))\cong \Hom_{\mathcal{A}^e}(\mathcal{A}\otimes-, I),$ it is easy to check that $I$ is a semi-injective DG $\mathcal{A}$-module.
 Similarly, we can prove that $I$ is also a semi-injective DG $\mathcal{A}^{op}$-module. \end{proof}